 5 ABC Model Worksheets (PDF)

-Understanding our response to stress and adversity
+Understanding our Response to Stress and Adversity Handout

-This three-page worksheet, which appears to be part of a longer packet from a Dartmouth College, is a great stand-alone way to learn about the ABC Model.
-The worksheet clearly and briefly explains what the ABC Model is and how to use it effectively.
+This three-page informational handout, which is part of a more extensive resource created by Dartmouth College, is a great standalone way to learn about the ABC Model.
+The worksheet starts with a very relatable scenario (being stuck in traffic) and discusses why we have different responses to stress.
+It clearly and briefly explains what the ABC Model is, provides an example, and describes how to use it effectively.

 ABC Problem Solving Worksheet